 Seymore’s manuscript ‘Madness in the Magnolias,’ is a significant game-changer to the Watergate story.
-Carter, and others like Daniel Ellsberg, are still keeping these historic documents out of the public’s eye.
+Carter, and others are still keeping these historic documents out of the public’s eye.
 Why?

 Trammell and Carter knew Watergate was brilliantly crafted by the Nixon administration.
 It was far less painful for Nixon to step down as President than go to prison for attempting to assassinate a Presidential Candidate and his Campaign Director.